Student-centric advice and objective recommendations

 Maximizing your financial aid

-If your parents have a large discrepancy in income, your custodial parent can make a huge difference in your EFC.
+If your parents have a large discrepancy in income, your custodial parent can make a huge difference in your SAI.
 You may want to strategize who you live with before you fill out the FAFSA to maximize your aid.
 If you live with your parent with a lower income for the majority of the year, you will receive more aid.

 However, you should remember that the FAFSA is not the only determinant of financial aid.
 Many schools utilize the CSS Profile to determine institutional aid.
 The CSS Profile takes into account both parents’ finances regardless of residency.
 So your FAFSA may only determine your eligibility for federal programs like the Pell Grant or Federal SEOG.